m-soro/mostay/README.md

 5. Concatenate all of this images.
    I have to first stitch all of the calendar images, then attach the property name image.
 This is accomplished by Pillow package.

+In detail:

+To start I needed to create a dictionary of all Mandarin Oriental property name and their respective hotel code.
+This data can be found in the hotel selection dropdown by using the ispect tool.
+To keep the focus on this program, I saved this dictionary on a separate .py file and imported it to my main program.

+Next, I have to construct the URL with all the data needed to produce the correct hotel's calendar image.
+Using the input from my terminal, by giving three letter or if neccessary the whole location name (if location name) are very similar.
+I should be able to look for the closest match in my dictionary.

+After the successfully prio